projectLaputa/map_design/README.md

 # Style sheets and icons for map design
-- Copy each .mss file to the project directory.
+- There're all style sheets, icons and layers.
-- Copy maki icons folder to under the project directory.
+- maki icons should be in 'img/maki'.
 - poi.mss is style sheets about maki icons.